开天辟地

 Additional Examples:

-(The emergence of the internet has brought revolutionary changes to human society.)
+(The emergence of the internet brought about world-changing transformations.) - 这是我们公司开天辟地以来的最高销售记录。

 4. Cultural Background and Notes